Black Mask (character): Criminal career

-In Act Two of War Games, the Spoiler seeks out hoping to get Batman control of all of Gotham's crime lords.
-However, Black Mask murders Orpheus by slitting his throat and proceeds to torture the Spoiler to obtain information about the rest of her plan.
-Black Mask then assumes Orpheus' identity using face putty and padding, fooling even Batman and Onyx.
+In War Games, Spoiler seeks out hoping to get Batman control of all of Gotham's crime lords.
+However, Black Mask murders Orpheus by slitting his throat and proceeds to torture Spoiler to obtain information about the rest of her plan.
+Black Mask assumes Orpheus' identity using face putty and padding, fooling even Batman and Onyx.
 As Orpheus, he goes on a mission to kill any member or associate of the Batman Family.
 As Black Mask returns to continue torturing the Spoiler for entertainment, he finds that she has escaped and subsequently tracks her down.
 Although she escapes his clutches once again, the Spoiler supposedly dies due to the injuries inflicted on her and the willful negligence of Leslie Thompkins.

 Black Mask later infiltrates Oracle's Clocktower in an attempt to expose her to the mob, and Batman attacks him in a blind rage.
 Fearful that Black Mask will kill Batman, Oracle activates a self-destruct device in the tower to get Batman to save her.
-Black Mask then becomes the overlord of Gotham's underworld, gathering enough financial resources to purchase an Amazo android and a large supply of kryptonite.
-Allied with reporter Arturo Rodriguez, Black Mask begins a campaign to discredit Batman; while Rodriguez slams Batman in the press, Black Mask commits a series of murders disguised as the Dark Knight.
+In the storyline Batman: Under the Hood, Black Mask then becomes the overlord of Gotham's underworld, gathering enough financial resources to purchase an Amazo android and a large supply of kryptonite.
+Allied with reporter Arturo Rodriguez and later Mr. Freeze, Black Mask begins a campaign to discredit Batman; while Rodriguez slams Batman in the press, Black Mask commits a series of murders disguised as the Dark Knight.
 The real Batman eventually exposes Rodriguez and captures Black Mask, but the crime lord kills the escorting officer transporting him to jail and escapes again.

-Later, a series of attacks by the Red Hood (revealed later as being Batman's presumed deceased protégé Jason Todd) causes Black Mask to lose power and money to this new rival.
-The assassin Deathstroke later approaches Black Mask, offering him a place within the Society.
+Later, a series of attacks by the Red Hood (revealed later as being a resurrected Jason Todd) causes Black Mask to lose power and money to this new rival.
+The assassin Deathstroke later approaches Black Mask, offering him a place in the Society.
 Eager to strengthen his increasingly tenuous grip on the underworld, the crime lord accepts.
-However, the Red Hood is even able to elude the Society's members; eventually he completely dismantles Black Mask's control over the city's organized crime.
-Black Mask then continues to threaten the most important people in Catwoman's life, prompting her to retaliate by shooting Black Mask's jaw with her gun, killing him.
-After the shooting, Selina Kyle passes the mantle of Catwoman to her friend Holly, who is soon arrested for Sionis' murder.
-During the Gotham Underground storyline, dozens of would-be crime bosses attempt to fill in the vacancy created by Black Mask's death.
+However, the Red Hood eludes the Society's members and dismantles Black Mask's control over organized crime.
+Black Mask then continues to threaten the most important people in Catwoman's life, prompting her to kill him with her gun.
+After the shooting, Selina Kyle passes the mantle of Catwoman to her friend Holly, who is arrested for Sionis' murder.
+In Gotham Underground, dozens of would-be crime bosses attempt to fill the vacancy created by Black Mask's death.

-In Blackest Night, Black Mask is resurrected as a Black Lantern and attempts to show Catwoman why "shooting him in the head was a bad idea".
-In an attempt to scare Catwoman, Black Mask goes after her sister once more.
-He demonstrates the ability to fly and reorganize the structures of buildings.
-Poison Ivy manages to stop Black Mask by trapping him inside a mutated pitcher plant, its digestive juices dissolving his body as fast as his ring could regenerate it.
+In Blackest Night, Black Mask is resurrected as a Black Lantern and attacks Catwoman.
+Poison Ivy stops Black Mask by trapping him in a mutated pitcher plant that dissolves his body as fast as he can regenerate.